Integral Representations of Three Novel Multiple Zeta Functions for Barnes Type: A Probabilistic Approach

 where $a_1, \ldots,a_r$ and $b$ are complex parameters satisfying some suitable conditions (e.g., all of them have positive real parts).

-For further generalizations of the Barnes multiple zeta function $\zeta_B(s)$, see Shintani (1977, 1978) and Mellin (1902, 1904) for the case of one variable, and Matsumoto (2002a, 2002b, 2003a, 2003b, 2005) for the case of several variables.
+For further generalizations of the Barnes multiple zeta function $\zeta_B(s)$, see \cite{Mel1902, Mel1904, Shi1977, Shi1978} for the case of one variable, and \cite{Mat2002a}--\cite{Mat2005} for the case of several variables.
 The analytically continued properties of the above-mentioned multiple zeta functions have been investigated.
-For example, the Barnes multiple zeta function $\zeta_B(s)$ extends to a meromorphic function in $s\in\C$ and has simple poles only at $s=1, 2,..., r$ (see Barnes 1904, Ruijsenaars 2000 or Matsumoto 2010).
-The main tools of analytic continuation of the zeta functions include integral representation, Mellin--Barnes integral formula, Euler--Maclaurin summation, translation formula (identity), generalized function, etc. For the recent development on the multiple zeta functions, see the monograph by Zhao (2016).
+For example, the Barnes multiple zeta function $\zeta_B(s)$ extends to a meromorphic function in $s\in\C$ and has simple poles only at $s=1, 2,..., r$ (see \cite{Bar1904, Mat2010, Rui2000}).
+The main tools of analytic continuation of the zeta functions include integral representation, Mellin--Barnes integral formula, Euler--Maclaurin summation, translation formula (identity), generalized function, etc. For the recent development on the multiple zeta functions, see the monograph \cite{Zha2016}.